oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   g.
 Choose your Bucket by name
   ![Create dataset window - select bucket](./images/select-dataset-bucket.png)

   h.
 Add Labels: enter all possible labels that you will want to use to label any of your data, pressing enter between each label.
-In our case, our labels will be:
+In our case, our labels will be as shown below.
+Note to use capitalized first letters followed by lowercase letters when entering these labels:
-    * cell
+    * Cell
-    * stripe
+    * Debris
-    * debris
+    * Stripe
   ![Adding labels](./images/dataset-labels.png)

   i.
 Click 'Next'